Thank you for reading our post, please rate this article at the end.

 Electric motors have only one gear instead of multi-gear transmissions, making operations much more straightforward.
 These engines also don’t need a cooling system because they emit significantly less heat.

 Gas-powered engines rely on combustion chambers to generate power for the motorcycle.
-However, electric motors rely on electromagnetism — the relationship between electric currents and magnetic fields.
-Electric motorcycles harness power through magnetic fields through the rotor.
+However, electric motors rely on electromagnetism, the relationship between electric currents and magnetic fields.
+Electric motorcycles harness power from magnetic fields generated by the rotor.

-The rotor is one of the most essential pieces in an electric engine.
+The rotor is one of the most essential parts of an electric motor.
 It’s a moving part inside the motor that generates a magnetic field along with the stator.
 The two magnetic fields combine to produce torque for your electric motorcycle.

 Rechargeable Batteries